coprice/HCFA-Backend/README.md

 ### Endpoint Overview

-Each endpoint is for the current HCFA app api at [https://hcfa-app.com](https://hcfa-app.com).
-All responses are JSON and the following documentation assumes no error occurs.
-If an error occurs in any endpoint a JSON object is returned with an error message saved under the key "error".
+* each endpoint is for the current HCFA app api at [https://hcfa-app.com](https://hcfa-app.com)
+* all responses are JSON objects
+* the following documentation assumes no error occurs, but if an error occurs a JSON object is returned containing an "error" key, who's value describes the error

 Endpoints
 ======